dylansechet/personal_website/src/index.md

   - date: "09/24"
     text: "I've presented my work on Hierarchical Models for instrument tagging at DAFx."
   - date: "08/24"
-    text: "I've just started work at LISN as a research engineer, building a toolbox for inverse problems in M/EEG."
+    text: "I've just started work at LISN as a research engineer.
+I'll be building a toolbox for inverse problems in M/EEG."

 publications:
   - title: "Revisiting CHAMPAGNE: Sparse Bayesian Learning as Reweighted Sparse Coding"